Mohammad Amir Ahmed Khan: Inheritance and legacy

-Pakistan Movement
+Political activity

 He was one of the youngest members of Working Committee of All India Muslim League in 1937.
-In the same year 1937, he founded All India Muslim Students Federation, which later mobilized into a strong vocal support for Pakistan Movement.
-However, he was against the partition of India.
-When the Muslim League passed the resolution at Lahore, he supported the creation of Pakistan.
+In the same year 1937, he founded All India Muslim Students Federation.
+He was initially against the partition of India and came to serve as the president of the All-India Jamhur Muslim League, which worked to oppose the idea of a partition of India.

-Later on, he changed his mind under the influence of Muhammad Ali Jinnah, who was a long time family friend and eventually supported the idea of a separate Muslim state.
+However, when the Muslim League passed the Lahore Resolution in 1940, he started supporting the creation of Pakistan and after that time, the All India Muslim Students Federation mobilized to vocally support the Pakistan Movement.
+He changed his mind under the influence of Muhammad Ali Jinnah, who was a long time family friend, and Raja Sahib eventually supported the idea of a separate state for the Muslims of colonial India.
 Maharaja Mohammad Ali Mohammad Khan had created a trust with Motilal Nehru, Mohammad Ali Jinnah, Deputy Habibullah and Chaudhary Bam Bahadur Shah amongst others to administer the estate as his son was still a minor.
 Motilal Nehru died before the Maharaja and after the latter's death in 1931, Mohammad Ali Jinnah became the dominant personality on the board.
 He said that "...the idea of a separate Muslim state in India stirred the imagination of the Muslims as nothing else had done before."